Diana-Laveena-DSouza/CNN_PET_CLASSIFICATION/README.md

 # CNN_PET_CLASSIFICATION

-Due to large data size, I could upload all the images.
+Due to large data size, I couldn't upload all the images.